-Jerry Jasinowski is the former CEO of the National Association of Manufacturers.
-Previously, Jasinowski was NAM’s executive vice president and chief economist for 10 years.
-After retiring from the presidency of NAM in 2004, Jasinowski spent the next three years as president of the Manufacturing Institute.
-He has served on the boards of prominent corporations like Harsco Corporation, Phoenix Companies, webMethods, and Timken.
+Jerry Jasinowski is the former CEO of the National Association of Manufacturers (NAM).
+He also served for more than a decade as NAM’s executive vice president and chief economist.
+After retiring from NAM in 2004, Mr. Jasinowski served three years as president of the Manufacturing Institute.
+He has also served on the boards of numerous prominent corporations including Harsco Corporation, Phoenix Companies, webMethods, and Timken.

-Jasinowski was also an assistant professor of economics at the U.S. Air Force Academy and managed research and legislative activities for the Joint Economic Committee of Congress in the 1970s.
-He served as director of the Carter administration’s economic transition team and was appointed assistant secretary for policy at the U.S. Department of Commerce.
+In a previous appointment with the U.S. Congress, Mr. Jasinowski managed research and legislative activities for the Joint Economic Committee during the 1970s.
+Additionally, he served as director of the Carter Administration’s economic transition team and was appointed assistant secretary for policy of the U.S. Department of Commerce.

-Jasinowski is the author of The Rising Tide and Making It in America, two highly regarded books on American-based manufacturing and business.
+At the U.S. Air Force Academy, Mr. Jasinowski served as an assistant professor of economics.
+He is also the author of The Rising Tide and Making It in America, two highly regarded books on American-based manufacturing and business.

-Jasinowski received his bachelor’s degree in economics from Indiana University, his master’s degree in economics from Columbia University, and is a graduate of the Harvard Business School’s Advanced Management Program.
+Mr. Jasinowski earned a BS in economics from Indiana University and an MA in economics from Columbia University.
+He is also a graduate of the Harvard Business School’s Advanced Management Program.